 There’s three route’s that we need to take.

-We should be encouraging sustainability in preserving cultural heritage.
+We should be encouraging sustainability in preserving cultural heritage via cultural studies.
 This is how intangible and tangible cultural heritage can be protected.
 Via incorporating an education approach in this global society, gratitude towards our cultural heritage can be formally cultivated.

-Digital storage isn’t merely the trending method of cultural preservation, it also speaks to the future.
+Digital storage, culture in media, isn’t merely the trending method of cultural preservation, it also speaks to the future.
 In the present day, technology is allowing the distribution of historical and cultural heritage across the globe, and it’s only going to grow in its capacity.
 Blogging, Vlogging and Podcasting are some of the most modernized versions of storytelling, of literature, of passing messages along to the next generation.

-Engage in artistic and creative forms of expression.
+Engage in artistic and creative forms of expression, culture in art.
 Whether it’s formal outlets such as paintings, buildings, sculptures and formal dance performances, or the informal arts including food festivals, craft groups, cultural gatherings and celebrations; these gatherings are integral to the well-being, economic and cultural health of a community.